Navneet-divine/Assignment/README.md

-# The assignmetn for DUME AI
+# The assignment for DUME AI